 Drinking 6-8 drinks per day will keep your body hydrated (to add moisture).
 Try and drink mostly water or milk to avoid too much sugar.

-You can find more information about healthy eating at:
+You can find more information about healthy diet at:

 - Cheshire Change Hub - If you are 18 and want support around healthy weight management.